lintool/guide/README.md

 Save the introduction for last.

+### The Story

+The introduction is
+where you "tell the story" and attempt to convince the reviewer why they should care, relating the work to the broader context of what people in the field consider important.

+At the end of the introduction, I typically include an explicit contributions paragraph, e.g., "We believe this work makes the following contributions..."
+Writing the contributions is difficult, but a necessary part of academic writing.
+It is absolutely essential that claimed contributions are supported (empirically or otherwise) in the paper.
+Typically, these claims evolve with the rest of the paper: for example, initially, we expect our experimental results to support one assertion, but then the results are a bit unexpected, so we need to tweak our claim.
+Or, alternatively, we would like to strengthen our claim or make a slightly different assertion, so this leads running slightly different experiments as support.
+It is not unusual for these changes to happen in a few rounds before we finally converge on a set of claims we're happy with and the evidence that supports those claims.

 ### My Input

 If you're a junior student, I will usually write the introduction for you, because that's the hardest part to write.
-The introduction is where you "tell the story" and attempt to convince the reviewer why they should care, relating the work to the broader context of what people in the field consider important.
 As you gain experience, I expect you to be able to start telling your own story.
 This is the hardest skill to master.